AHA vs Red Cross: A Comparison of CPR Training Programs

 Certification Validity Period

-The typical duration of CPR certifications provided by the American Heart Association (AHA) and the American Red Cross may vary based on the specific course and certification level.
+The typical duration of CPR certifications provided by the American Heart Association (AHA) and the American Red Cross varies based on the specific course and certification level.
 Here's a general comparison:

 American Heart Association (AHA)